DisplayPort: Forked connectivity

 HDMI has supported Consumer Electronics Control (CEC) commands since the first version.
 The CEC bus allows connecting multiple sources to a single display, and controlling any of these devices from any remote.
 DisplayPort 1.3 added the possibility of transmitting CEC commands over the AUX channel.

-On the other hand, DisplayPort supports connecting multiple displays to one DP port via the Multi-Stream Transport (MST), allowing a single computer to have multiple displays.
+On the other hand, DisplayPort supports connecting multiple displays to one DP port via the Multi-Stream Transport (MST) feature, allowing a single computer to have multiple displays.

 These differences reflects the origins the two standards, and the priorities of their authors.
 HDMI originates from consumer electronics companies, whereas DisplayPort is owned by VESA, which started as an organization for computer standards.

 Other areas

 HDMI relies on the Vendor-Specific Block structure for features such as additional color spaces.
 DisplayPort uses the CEA EDID extensions.

 Both HDMI and DisplayPort have published specification for transmitting their signal over the USB-C connector (see USB-C).